shawntabrizi/substrate-contracts-workshop/2/creating-the-erc20-template.md

 cargo contract new erc20
 ```

-Again, we will replace the `src/lib.rs` file content with the template provided on this page.
+Again, we will replace the `lib.rs` file content with the template provided on this page.

 You will notice that the template for the ERC20 token is VERY similar to the Incrementer contract.
 (Coincidence? ¯\\_(ツ)_/¯)

 The storage (so far) consists of:

-- A storage Value: representing the total supply of tokens in our contract.
+- A storage `Value`: representing the total supply of tokens in our contract.
-- A storage HashMap: representing the individual balance of each account.
+- A storage `HashMap`: representing the individual balance of each account.

 ## ERC20 Deployment

 The most basic ERC20 token contract is a fixed supply token.
 During contract deployment, all the tokens will be automatically given to the contract creator.
-It is then up to the user to distribute those tokens to other users as they see fit.
+It is then up to that user to distribute those tokens to other users as they see fit.

-Of course, this is not the only way to mint and distribute tokens, but the most simple one and what we will be doing here.
+Of course, this is not the only way to mint and distribute tokens, but the most simple one, and what we will be doing here.

-So remember to `set` the total balance and `insert` the balance of the `env.caller()`
+So remember to `set` the total balance and `insert` the balance of the `self.env().caller()`

 ## Your Turn!